-Kisumu City's diverse priorities cut across various sectors and relate to multiple SDGs at the same time.
-However, most of the projects relate to SDG-11 given the rapid urbanisation and the related challenges.
-The priority areas can be identified from the City Development Plans, mainly, Kisumu County Integrated Development Plan, 2013-2017xxviii, Kisumu Integrated Strategic Urban Development (ISUD) Plan, 2013xxiv and actual implementation processes.
-Key areas of concern include: land management, planning and use, housing, improvement of road network and transportation system, provision of basic services; water and sewerage, health and electricity connections, and environmental management.
+Kisumu City priorities are diverse and cuts across various sectors and relates to multiple SDGs at the same time.
+However most of the projects relate to SDG-11 given the rapid urbanization and the related challenges.
+The priority areas can be isolated from the City Development Plans mainly; Kisumu County Integrated Development Plan, 2013-2017, Kisumu Integrated Strategic Urban Development (ISUD)-Plan, 2013 and actual implementation processes.
+The areas of concern include; land management, planning and use, housing, improvement of road network and transportation system, provision of basic services; water and sewerage, health and electricity connections, and environmental management.

-The transport sector is concerned with the setting of strategies for sustainable mobility including planning for non-motorable transport (NMT) for the city and the county.
-The Implementation of Construction permit and licensing reforms is intended to facilitate revenue collection and formalisation of various activities for control and regulation by the city authority.
-In the recent past, Kisumu Urban Project (KUP), which falls directly under Kisumu City management, facilitated construction of a number of new schools and refurbishment of old ones (SDG 4), construction of health centres (SDG 3) and modern markets, construction and repair of roads to improve access and movement (SDG 9), and installation of flood lights at strategic points within the city.
-Upgrading of informal settlements is also a priority under the Kenya Informal Settlement Projects and Urban Renewal Programme (SDG 11, SDG 1).
-Solid waste management also continues to rank highly with reference to relocation of the current city dumping site and construction of a sanitary landfill (SDG 11)xxviii.
+The transport sector is concerned with the setting of strategies for sustainable mobility including planning for Non Motorable transport-NMT for city and the county.
+The Implementation of Construction permit and licensing reforms is intended to facilitate revenue collection and formalization of various activities for control and regulation by the city authority.
+In the recent past, Kisumu Urban Project (KUP) which is directly under Kisumu City management has facilitated construction of a number of new schools and rehabilitation old ones (SDG 4), construction of health centres (SDG 3) and modern markets, construction and repair of roads to improve access and movement (SDG 9), installation of flood lights at strategic points within the city.
+Upgrading of informal settlement is also a priority under the Kenya Informal Settlement Projects and Urban Renewal Programme (SDG 11, SDG 1)).
+Solid waste management shall continue to rank high with reference to relocation of the current city dumping site and construction of a sanitary landfill (SDG 11).

-With the enactment of the Kenya Constitution in 2010, a number of functions which originally were under the Kenya National Government have been devolved to the county, and to the city through the City's Act 2012xxix.
-These give the county and the city more mandate over these functions.
+With the enactment of the Kenya Constitution 2010, a number of functions which originally were under the Kenya National Government have been devolved to the County, and to the City through the City's Act 2012.
+These give the County and the City more mandate over these functions.
 However, the framework/mechanism to support the devolution process and cascade various functions to these levels has not been fully developed.
-The city's mandate could also be undermined by factors relating to land ownership by the city, availability of development funds and low revenue collection, establishment of the city board, inadequate technical personnel, and political influence.
-The City Authority only owns about 6% of the city land space, greatly reducing its mandate on land management, planning and use, as well as allocation for development purposesxxiv.
-Land owned by government parastatals within the city do not attract land rates resulting in low revenue collection.
-The city therefore relies on funds from the national government, which is not adequate to implement development projects.
-The City Board is not yet established, meaning that the County of Kisumu, with its wider mandate over other sub-counties, can redistribute the resources and facilities meant for the city to other sub-counties.
+The City's mandate could also be undermined by factors relating to landownership by the City, availability of development funds and low revenue collection, establishment of the City board, inadequate technical personnel, and political influence.
+The City Authority only owns about 6% of the City land space greatly reducing its mandate on land management, planning and use, as well as allocation for development purposes.
+Land owned by Government Parastatals within the City do not attract land rates resulting into low revenue collection.
+The City relies on the funds from the National Government which is not adequate to implement development projects.
+The City Board is not yet established and the County of Kisumu with a wider mandate over other sub counties can redistribute the resources and facilities meant for the City to other sub counties.